AzonInc/Doorman/docs/en/guide/hardware/audio-extension.md

 This extension board adds full audio capability to your Doorman S3.
 It allows you to both listen and transmit audio back through the intercom bus.

-The board is built around the [ES8388](http://www.everest-semi.com/pdf/ES8388%20DS.pdf) audio codec, providing high-quality analog-to-digital and digital-to-analog conversion for reliable two-way audio communication.
+The board is built around the [ES8311](http://www.everest-semi.com/pdf/ES8311%20PB.pdf) audio codec, providing high-quality analog-to-digital and digital-to-analog conversion for reliable two-way audio communication with echo cancellation.

    </div>
    <div style="min-width: 185px;max-width:200px;flex: 1 1 185px;" markdown>